 Payments or transfers to insiders.
 The same rules discussed above also apply to transfers of money or property to insiders (such as friends, family members, or business partners).
 However, instead of 90 days, the transfer will be considered preferential even if made within one year prior to your bankruptcy filing date.

-If you made a transfer that may be considered preferential or fraudulent, you may be able to avoid a clawback of your property by simply delaying your bankruptcy filing and making sure enough time has passed since the transfer.
-But be aware that even if you delay your bankruptcy, hiding assets or intentionally committing bankruptcy fraud can result in the loss of your property, your discharge, and even lead to a criminal investigation if the court believes you intentionally committed bankruptcy fraud.
+If you made a transfer that could be considered preferential or fraudulent, the timing of your bankruptcy filing will be important.
+But be aware that delaying your bankruptcy to avoid paying creditors can result in the loss of your property, the loss of your discharge, or even lead to a criminal investigation if the court believes you intentionally committed bankruptcy fraud.